RisingStack/node-style-guide/README.md

   });
   ```

-  - Use silly arguments in your callback when it is an "interface" for others.
+  - Use descriptive arguments in your callback when it is an "interface" for others.
 It makes your code readable.

   ```javascript
   // bad